Online Tutoring vs. In-person Tutoring: Which is More Effective?

 Is online tutoring as effective as in-person?

 Yes.
-When lessons are regular, goals are clear, and feedback is timely, online tutoring produces gains comparable to face-to-face for most students.
+Research from Evidence for Learning and multiple international trials confirms that when lessons are regular, goals are clear, and feedback is timely, online tutoring produces gains comparable to face-to-face for most students.
+Evidence for Learning specifically notes that studies involving digital technology show broadly similar effects.

 Does online tutoring work for younger students?

 It can — particularly for structured early literacy and numeracy.
-Keep sessions short and frequent, and ensure a parent is nearby to support focus and setup.
+Evidence for Learning found that primary school students actually benefit more from 1:1 tuition (+6 months progress) than secondary students (+4 months).
+Keep sessions short and frequent (around 30 minutes), and ensure a parent is nearby to support focus and setup.

 What equipment do I need for online lessons?